 So, There You Have It

 All the beer can vs. beer bottle answers you need.
 Cans are winning, folks.
-They are:

 Those are actually a lot of reason to love cans.